A Survey on Code-Based Cryptography: Preliminaries

-Note that MDS codes have density 1 for $q$ going to infinity, and due to the MDS conjecture, we assume they have density 0 for $n$ going to infinity.
-Similar results hold also for the rank metric: vector MRD codes are dense for $q$ going to infinity by \cite{ale} and since $d_R(\mC)$ is bounded by $m$, have density 0 for $n$ going to infinity.
-It was shown in \cite{anina} that matrix MRD codes are sparse for all parameter sets as the field grows, with only very few exceptions.
-Unlike in the Hamming metric, we know that vector MRD codes exist for any set of parameters, by the seminal work of Delsarte \cite{delsarte} and Gabidulin \cite{gabidulin}.
-The code presented within these papers is usually referred to as (classical) Gabidulin code.
-In order to introduce these codes let us first recall the basics of $q$-polynomials.
+Note that MDS codes have density 1 for $q$ going to infinity, and density 0 for $n$ going to infinity.
+Similar results hold also for the rank metric: $\mathbb{F}_{q^m}$-linear MRD codes are dense for $q$ going to infinity by \cite{ale} and since $d_R(\mC)$ is bounded by $m$, have density 0 for $n$ going to infinity.
+It was shown in \cite{anina} that $\mathbb{F}_q$-linear MRD codes are sparse for all parameter sets as the field grows, with only very few exceptions.
+Unlike in the Hamming metric, we know that $\mathbb{F}_{q^m}$-linear MRD codes exist for any set of parameters (with $n \leq m)$, by the seminal work of Delsarte \cite{delsarte} and Gabidulin \cite{gabidulin}.

+We also have a rank-analogue of the Gilbert-Varshamov bound, \cite{gad}.
+Let us denote by $A_R(n,d,m,q)$ the maximal size of a code in $\mathbb{F}_{q^m}^n$ having minimum rank distance $d.$ \begin{theorem}[Gilbert-Varshamov Bound in the Rank Metric] Let $q$ be a prime power and $m,n,d$ be positive integers.
+Then,